 - The West and Christianity

-History professor Dr. Brendan McGuire (or Professor Bracy Bersnak - session 5) will provide students with an introduction to the glorious achievements of the West, and to the role of Christianity therein.
+Students will be introduced to the glorious achievements of the West, and to the role of Christianity therein.
 From the Greeks and Romans, who laid the foundations for Christian culture, to the Franks, Byzantines, and Crusaders who defended it, students will come to understand the triumphs of their cultural and religious forbearers, while deepening their own Christian identity.

 Four one-week sessions are scheduled for the summer of 2014, with approximately 45-50 students in each of the sessions.
 (The past two years have had waiting lists, so do not delay).
 See an example of the daily schedule from the 2013 summer program (PDF document)

 - Session 1: June 15-21 (Sunday to Saturday)

 - Session 2: June 22-28 (Sunday to Saturday)

 - Session 3: July 6-12 (Sunday to Saturday)